olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

 ## Summary and Outlook

-We saw how to work with Docker, AKS and ACR to create a multi-container app with an approach that would work in mostly the same way for much larger microservice based apps as well.
+We saw how to work with Docker, docker-compose, AKS, ACR and Helm to create a multi-container app with an approach that would work in mostly the same way for much larger microservice based apps as well.

 For a real application, the next step would be to add state.
 There are two major options for this: